mieubrisse/personal-writing/the-psychic-warefare-survival-guide/post.md

 TODO incorporate this: https://www.gurwinder.blog/p/how-social-media-shortens-your-life

+TODO put Naval quote about "the modern struggle" - using superhuman willpower against armies of...

 Why this guide?
 --------------
 The internet is wonderful.
 It's democratized knowledge, enabled global communities, and birthed fantastic innovations.